Achieve NIS2 Compliance with 42Gears Solutions

 Minimum Measures needed to Implement NIS2

-NIS2 minimum measures:
+NIS2 minimum measures include:

 • Risk assessments and security policies for information systems.